The-Professor99/Music_Downloader/README.md

 ## What this does

-Are you tired of downloading new songs of your favorite artistes the moment it drops, this helps you download new songs off the websites above depending on if the song is by an artiste you like.
+Are you tired of having to go through a lot of ads just to download new songs of your favorite artistes the moment it drops, this helps you download new songs off the websites above depending on if the song is by an artiste you like.
+And yes, you don't have to go to the website yourself.
+It saves you both time and the stress of clicking through ads.

 You can choose to run this at intervals of days or set up a cron job to run it as at when required.